terraform-google-modules/terraform-example-foundation/2-environments/README.md

    ```
    gcloud source repos clone gcp-environments --project=YOUR_CLOUD_BUILD_PROJECT_ID
    ```
-1. Navigate into the repo and change to the non-master branch.
+1. Navigate into the repo and change to the non-main branch.
 All subsequent steps assume you are running them from the gcp-environments directory.
 If you run them from another directory, adjust your copy paths accordingly.